EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.

-1. Average eviction filings taken from Eviction Lab data for 2012–2015
+In January and February, evictions in New York City were concentrated in majority-Latinx neighborhoods.
+Since the end of the state moratorium, those neighborhoods have also seen the largest number of new filings.

+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020 and average filings in 2016–2018.

+1. Eviction filing data for New York City were collected by the [Housing Data Coalition](https://www.housingdatanyc.org//).
+Historical averages cover the years 2016-2018.